Azure/Industrial-IoT/docs/modules/publisher-commandline.md

                                        a skip first event setting.
                                        Default: False

+### OPC Publisher Command Line Arguments Introduced After Version 2.8.0

+             --pfs, --publishfileschema=VALUE
+                                       the filename for json schema, to validate the published nodes file.
+                                       If this option is specified it validates published nodes file against json schema specified here otherwise default location is used.

 ### OPC Publisher Command Line Arguments for Version 2.5 and below

     Usage: opcpublisher.exe <applicationname> [<iothubconnectionstring>] [<options>]